umarhassan-mitodl/wgs.700-spring-2017/content/pages/project-1/sequence.md

 *Focal Reading*

- Delaney, Samuel R. "{{% resource_link "7414036d-5ce2-4893-99a1-5ecd89dc8724" "Reading at Work, and Other Activities Frowned on By Authority: A Reading on Donna Haraway's 'Manifesto for Cyborgs: Science, Technology, and Socialist Feminism in the 1980's.'" %}}" *Longer Views: Extended Essay*.
+ Delaney, Samuel R. "[Reading at Work, and Other Activities Frowned on By Authority: A Reading on Donna Haraway's 'Manifesto for Cyborgs: Science, Technology, and Socialist Feminism in the 1980's.'](https://muse.jhu.edu/chapter/36525)" *Longer Views: Extended Essay*.
 Wesleyan, 1996.
 ISBN: 9780819562937.

 Prompt for Journal Entry (between class 4 and 5)